I Love Recipe

 16

-Cover and simmer for another 5 minutes.
+Close the lid and simmer for an additional 5 minutes.

 17